OxfordRSE/python-packaging-course/README.md

 ## Check your installation

-**Note**: If you installed Python withing Anaconda or Miniconda, and the `(base)` environment is activated, replace `python3` by `python` in the following.
+First, check that you have Python 3 available with

-    python3 --version
+    python --version

+If you find that `python` refers to Python 2, try with `python3` instead.

+Next, check that both `pip` and `venv` are available.
+They typically come along with Python itself.

-    python3 -m pip --version
+    python -m pip --version

-    python3 -m venv --help
+    python -m venv --help

 If any of the three commands above results in an error, please refer to the [installation instructions](https://github.com/OxfordRSE/python-packaging-course#installing-python-3).
-If you get stuck, just [open an issue](https://docs.github.com/en/enterprise/2.15/user/articles/creating-an-issue) this repository and we'll help you.
+If you get stuck, please [open an issue](https://docs.github.com/en/enterprise/2.15/user/articles/creating-an-issue) this repository and we'll help you.

 If not, congratulations!
 Python 3 is now installed and ready to go.